gonzalez-delgado/NID/README.md

 Details on the method and results are provided in:

 J. González-Delgado, Pau Bernadó, Pierre Neuvial, Juan Cortés.
 Statistical proofs of the interdependence between nearest neighbor effects on polypeptide backbone conformations.
 Submitted

+The database used in the work is available at [https://moma.laas.fr/static/data/tripeptide_angles_data.tar](https://moma.laas.fr/static/data/tripeptide_angles_data.tar).